HEP-FCC/fcc-tutorials/FccSoftwareGettingStarted.md

     </h3></div>
     <div class="panel-body">
      <p>You should be familiar with basics of <code class="highlighter-rouge">bash</code> and know something about either python or C++ programming.
 If you are not, there are excellent material on the web.</p>
      <p>New to CERN?
 Get to know the lxplus system <a href="http://information-technology.web.cern.ch/book/lxplus-service/lxplus-guide/lxplus-aliases">here</a>, <a href="http://information-technology.web.cern.ch/services/lxplus-service">here</a>, and <a href="https://twiki.cern.ch/twiki/bin/view/LHCb/RemoteLxplusConsoleHowTo">here</a>.
-Log in with the standard standard <code class="highlighter-rouge">ssh</code> command, if you are on Windows, look at <a href="http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html">PuTTY</a>.  </p>
+Log in with the standard <code class="highlighter-rouge">ssh</code> command, if you are on Windows, look at <a href="http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html">PuTTY</a>.  </p>
     </div>
 </div>

-> When you plan to contribute, have a look at the [./FccSoftwareGit.md](contribution guide).
+> If you plan to contribute, have a look at the [contribution guide](./FccSoftwareGit.md).

 ## Setting up the FCC environment